How Personal Gardens Can Halt the Climate Crisis

 There’s no point in merely reversing or fighting against symptoms.
 Just like diseases in the body, the problem must be tackled at the root level.
 As it pertains to climate change, all of these “symptoms” we are seeing are the result of the collapse of ecosystems all over the globe.

-Gardening offsets the effects of pollution and environmental deterioration in a multitude of ways.
+The garden design Melbourne says that gardening offsets the effects of pollution and environmental deterioration in a multitude of ways.

 - A healthy garden is a natural and powerful carbon sink.
+Special tools like a .095 trimmer line can make your garden look better.

 - Provides a natural use for food scraps and yard waste that would otherwise end up in landfills or sewers.